tari-labs/tari-university/layer2scaling/more-landscape/landscape-update.md

 #### Strengths

-- ???
+- <u>Data savings:</u> Signature aggregation provides data compression on the block chain
+- <u>Privacy:</u> Nothing about the *Scriptless Script* smart contract, other than the settlement transaction,  is ever recorded on the block chain.
+No one will ever know that an underlying smart contract was executed.
+- <u>Multiplicity:</u> Multiple digital assets can be transferred between two parties in a single settlement transaction.
+- <u>Implicit scalability:</u> Scalability on the block chain is achieved by virtue of compressing multiple transactions into a single settlement transaction.
+Transactions are only broadcasted to the block chain once all preconditions are met.

 #### Weaknesses

 In a recent work Maxwell et al. ([[35]](https://blockstream.com/2018/01/23/musig-key-aggregation-schnorr-signatures.html), [[36]](https://eprint.iacr.org/2018/068.pdf)) showed that a naive implementation of Schnorr multi-signatures that satisfies key aggregation is not secure, and that the Bellare and Neven (BN) Schnorr signature scheme loses the key aggregation property in order to gain security in the plain public-key model.
-They proposed a new Schnorr-based multi-signature scheme called MuSig, which is provably secure in the plain public-key model and allows key aggregation.
+They proposed a new Schnorr-based multi-signature scheme with key aggregation called MuSig, which is provably secure in the *plain public-key model*.
 It has the same key and signature size as standard Schnorr signatures.
 The joint signature can be verified exactly the same as a standard Schnorr signature with respect to a single “aggregated” public-key, which can be computed from the individual public keys of the signers.
 Note that the case of interactive signature aggregation where each signer signs their own message must still be proven by a complete security analysis.

 #### Opportunities for Tari

-???
+Tari plans to implement the Mimblewimble  block chain and should implement the *Scriptless Script*s together with the MuSig Schnorr signature scheme.

+However, this in itself will not provide the Layer 2 scaling performance that will be required.
+Big Neon, the initial business application to be built on top of the Tari block chain, requires to "facilitate 500 tickets in 4 minutes", that is ~2 spectators allowed access every second, with negligible latency.

+The Mimblewimble *Scriptless Script*s could be combined with a federated node (or masternode), similar to that being developed by Counterparty.
+The secrets that are revealed by virtue of the Schnorr signatures can instantiate normal smart contracts inside the federated node, with the final state update being written back to the block chain after the event.

 #### Threats for Tari

-???
+None

 ### #6 Braiding